0xchase/HACS408E/content/assignments/hw-3/index.md

 initial triage of each malicious program with VirusTotal.
 Finally you will choose **exactly one** of the artifacts and look at it in Binaryninja.

+Please cite any sources used during your research by including the website link in a "Sources" section at the end of your report.

 {{< dangerbutton file="homework-3.zip" text="Zipped PCAP" >}}

 > [!CAUTION]